 - Taking each semi-circle, roll one end to the other forming a cone.
 Press the edge of the cone slightly with your fingers to prevent it from opening.
 Fill each cone with the potato filling.
 Pinch the middle of the open end of the cone slightly to form a dent, and press the edges together to tightly close, forming a pyramid-like shape.

 - Continue for the remaining of the dough.
 Deep fry the samosas in hot oil till golden and crisp on all sides.
+Serve hot with some Green Chutney on the side!

 Serve warm with Tamarind or Mint-Coriander chutney.